 - Kannada Language (the official language of Karnataka State)

 Some classes will include field visits, such as a tour of a local factory, an excursion to a government primary healthcare center (PHC), and a visit to a local women’s shelter.
 Optional yoga classes will be offered every morning.

 On weekends, local outings and sightseeing excursions in Mysore and the surrounding area will be offered.
-Previous excursions included Chamundi Hills, Mysore Palace, Sravanabelagola (a Jain holy site), the Tibetan Golden Temple, ancient Hindu temples, a coffee farm, and a government elephant camp.
+Previous excursions included Chamundi Hills, Mysore Palace, Sravanabelagola (a Jain holy site), the Tibetan Golden Temple, ancient Hindu temples, and explore the famous Devaraja Market.

 Here is a sample of some of the classes offered at SVYM in the past.